LiTrans/BSMD-ML/federated/README.md

 ```
 # Functions

 Node have some functionalities to interact with other nodes which are are described next.
-When creatatin applications for the BSMD the first step is the creation of a node in the blockchain, this can be seen as when you sign-in a web page.
-After a node is created he can transfers assets to other nodes, set paramenters in his identity (set name, addres, etc), among others.
+The first step for developing applications in the BSMD is the [creation of a node](#create-node) in the blockchain.
+The creation of a node is similar to the process of sign-in a web page.

+After a node is created he can transfers assets to other nodes, set parameters in his identity (set name, adders, etc), among others.

-This function availabel in the BSMD are:
+This function available in the BSMD are:
   * [Create Node](#create-node)
   * [Get balance](#get-balance)
   * [Transfers assets](#transfers-assets)